-The Group has established an Audit and Risk Committee which is comprised of three non-executive Directors, one member being an independent non-executive directors, and is chaired by Non-executive Director David Slocomb.
-Although David Slocomb is not considered independent, the Board considers that he has the most relevant skill set of all Directors to carrying out the role of Chair of the Audit and Risk Committee.
-Further details about the membership of the Audit and Risk Committee, including the names and qualifications of its members, are detailed in the Annual Report.
+The Group has established an Audit and Risk Management Committee, which is currently comprised of three Non-executive Directors (all of whom are independent) and is chaired by Non-executive Director Anthony Bellas.
+Non-executive Director Jean Oelwang was appointed to the Audit-and Risk Management Committee to fill the vacancy created by the retirement of former Director and committee member Dan Akerson.

+Further details about the membership of the Audit and Risk Management Committee, including the names and qualifications of its members, are detailed in the Annual Report.

-The Audit and Risk Committee Charter is contained within the Charter and available on the Group's website, along with information on its members.
-The number of meetings held by the Committee and the Directors' attendance at meetings is disclosed each year in the Group's Annual Report.
+The Audit and Risk Management Committee Charter is available on the Group's website, along with information on its members.
+The number of meetings held by the Committee and the Directors' attendance at meetings are disclosed each year in the Group's Annual Report.

-4.2 MD and CFO certification of financial statements
+4.2 CEO and CFO certification of financial statements

-The Executive Chairman and Chief Operating Officer provide a statement to the Board and Audit Committee in advance of seeking approval of any financial report to the effect that the Group's risk management and internal compliance and control systems are operating efficiently and effectively in all material respects.
-In accordance with the above, the Board has received a written assurance that the declaration provided under section 295A Corporations Act is based on a sound system of internal control and risk management, which is operating effectively in all respects in relation to material business risks and financial reporting.
+The Chief Executive Officer and Chief Financial Officer provide a statement to the Board and the Audit and Risk Management Committee in advance of seeking approval of any financial report to the effect that the Company's risk management and internal compliance and control systems are operating efficiently and effectively in all material respects.
+In accordance with the above, the Board has received a written assurance that the declaration provided under section 295A of the Corporations Act is based on a sound system of internal control and risk management, which is operating effectively in all respects in relation to material business risks and financial reporting.